AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finished with Responsive Web Design | Pushing through #100Devs class #7.

 **Thoughts**: “Don't let what you cannot do interfere with what you CAN do.” ―John Wooden

+### R1D11: June 11

+**Today's Progress**: Completed the homework as well as the 6th lesson, typography, from shayhowe.com.

+**Thoughts**: “Do something today that your future self will thank you for" -Anonymous